edwinbosire/AppStore/README.md

 ![app store gif](Resources/appstore.gif)

 ## What I've done
-Used UICollectionViewCompositionalLayout to create 3 layouts without nesting UICollectionViews and all working on the same data type, it truly is amazing.
+Used UICollectionViewCompositionalLayout to create 3 layouts without nesting UICollectionViews and all working on the same data type, it's truly is amazing.

-I created three different UICollectionViews, which are SwiftUI components hosted onto UIKit elements using UIHostingController, which basically takes a SwiftUI View and produces a UIViewController.
+I created three different cells, which are SwiftUI components hosted onto UIKit using UIHostingController, which basically takes a SwiftUI View and produces a UIViewController.
 I've used autolayout as the glue, and used Combine framework to pass data between these two worlds.

 Each of the horizontal rows are unique layouts.
-The views are composed of SwiftUI elements.

 ## What's left to be done